smallriver0316/algorithm-collections/ArrayAndString/README.md

 a2b1c5a3
 ```

-It may be better to identify the length of compressed string before compression and to allocate memory for it.
+It checks length of the result before compression, because it takes too much cost to concatenate string, O(N2).

 ## Unduplicated String